Bira/octopus-carnival/_posts/2022-11-29-barrowhaunts.md

 became undead.
 The leading rumor is that they delved the Sword Barrow and attracted the ire of the warlord buried inside, whose spirit called out to the hill clans and told them to come take their revenge.
-They answered the call, and the Barrowhaunts preferred to slaughter them all rather than relinquishing their loot.
-So yeah, they're responsible for the final extinction of the hill clans.
+They answered the call, and the Barrowhaunts preferred to slaughter them all rather than relinquish their loot.
+So yeah, according to this story they're responsible for the final extinction of the hill clans.
 One of the hillfolk elders laid a dying curse upon the adventurers, binding them to the land for all eternity.

 This didn't have any obvious immediate effect, but the adventuring party did become more and more obsessed with the region as time went by.
 They kept coming